Search...

 Directions on Google Maps

-The Southwood Garden at St James Piccadilly is a hidden oasis of calm and tranquillity, away from the frenetic activity of Piccadilly.
+The Southwood Garden is a hidden oasis of calm and tranquillity, away from the frenetic activity of Piccadilly.
 The garden is a vital green feature of this historic Wren church and much loved by those who frequent it.
+It is reached by steps curving around a fountain.
+The central section of the garden has a formal layout, surrounded by tall protected London Plane trees and densely planted borders giving a sense of privacy.

-Today this Green Flag award-winning space is expertly tended by our gardener Catherine, and filled with plants to bring interest throughout the seasons.
+Today this Green Flag award-winning space is expertly tended by our gardener Catherine, and filled with plants that provide points of interest throughout the seasons.

-There is maximum capacity of 150 people in a total space of 400ft2 (37m2).
+There is maximum capacity of 150 people in a space of roughly 350sqm/3767sqft.
 Access to the garden is through the main entrance gates from Piccadilly.
 An additional ‘private’ entrance from Jermyn Street can be arranged on request.
 Unfortunately, there is currently no step free access to the garden area.

-For more information, please contact our Parish Administrator on 020 7734 4511 or by email below.
+For more information, please contact the Venue Hire team on 020 7734 4511 or via the email below.

 Jamie Oliver filming (2017)